 G code (also RS-274D) is the most popular CNC programming language.
-Most G code commands are alphanumeric format and start with G that stands for geometry.
+Most G code commands are in alphanumeric format and start with G which stands for geometry.
 G-code is responsible for the movements of CNC machines, telling the machine where to start, how to move, and when to stop when fabricating a part.

 However, G code programming can be quite complicated for machinists because different machines read G codes in different formats.
 Most machines’ difference is in the presence or absence of spaces between commands and in the number of zeros between the letter and number in the commands.
 For example, a machine might use G3 while another uses G03.
 Machinists must always be conversant with the type of machine they’re using.
 Otherwise, errors in the command can lead to serious problems in parts production.

 While G is the most common letter in G codes CNC programming, it is not the only letter used.
 Other letters also tend to represent different commands.
-Examples of some letters in the G code includes:
+Examples of some letters in the G code include:

 A: It directs the tool around the x-axis.